CameronLonsdale/lantern/docs/lantern.modules.rst

 =======

 ..
 Note::
-    score_functions in every module must return a value such that a lower score means the text is closer to the target.
+    fitness_functions in every module must return a value such that a lower score means the text is closer to the target.

 Caesar